The 3 Sections Your Personal Brand Style Guide Needs

 Senior Content Specialist & Writer.
 Valeria is in love with writing, philosophy, and creativity.
 Through these three domains, she has found her way of living and helping others.

-It helps you to better understand and communicate your own brand to your audience.
+These help you to better understand and communicate the look-and-feel of your brand to your audience.

 In this article you will find the main benefits of building a personal brand style guide and the most important elements you must take into account when working on yours.

-Why Do You Need A Personal Brand Style Guide?
+Do I Need A Personal Brand Style Guide?

 Creating the concept of a brand can feel abstract at some times, and a style guide will help you shape all those thoughts and put them in order.